Contact Us for a Free Consultation (213) 542-0979

 Bail and Own Recognizance Release

-If the judge decides to set a bail amount, then your criminal defense lawyer can assist in showing you how to post bail in order to get you released from jail as soon as possible.
+If the judge decides to set a bail amount, then your criminal defense lawyer can assist in showing you how to post bail to get you released from jail as soon as possible.

-Obviously, more serious crimes will result in the judge setting a higher bail amount.
+More serious crimes will result in the judge setting a higher bail amount.
 When determining a bail amount, they will review:

 Bail and Own Recognizance Release in Los Angeles